mdroste/stata-ctools/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue or submit a pull request.
+Please open an [Issue](https://github.com/mdroste/stata-ctools/issues) or submit a pull request.